JrVerbiest/jrverbiest.github.io/README.md

   Funded by IWT PhD scholarship (active participation in drafting and preparation of the grant application)

-  Thesis: Design of Antennas used on the Human Body.
+  Thesis: Design of Antennas Used on the Human Body.

 - **Master of Science in Engineering Science (MSc, ir.)**, Cum Laude, electrical engineering option Telecommunication and Telematic, Katholiek Universiteit Leuven, Leuven, Belgium, 2002

-  Thesis: Exposure of Human Blood to an Electromagnetic field and the numerical model.
+  Thesis: Exposure of Human Blood to an Electromagnetic Field and the numerical model.

   In the thesis, a numerical model (Finite-Difference Time-Domain method) was written in C on a Linux platform.